PeterStoyanov83/research_for_project_K/README.md

-This project is done as a research base for a Keibitz project.
+#This project is done as a research base for The Project_K App.

+Time,recourse and client management tool for Kiebitz Basel.